JuliaComputing/OpenPolicyAgent.jl/src/client/README.md

-# Julia API client for OpenPolicyAgent
+# Julia API client for Client

 OPA provides policy-based control for cloud native environments.
 The following *endpoints* (such as `PUT /v1/policies`) provide reference documentation for the OPA REST API.